-501.1.
+- 501.1.
 Laboratory Diagnosis.
 Second year.
 Introduces the student to the laboratory in clinical medicine, emphasizing its application to understanding basic pathophysiology.
 Areas covered include hematology, gastroenterology, nephrology, neurology, rheumatology, and clinical microbiology.
 In most of these areas, the student will spend some time gaining experience in the laboratory.
 SPRING.
-Stein.

-501.2.
+Stein. - 501.2.
 Physical Diagnosis.
 Second year.
 Education of second-year medical students in diagnosis of disease by the art of examination at the bedside and in the laboratory, emphasizing the significance of information gained in the basic science courses as applied to clinical medicine.
 SPRING.
-Rodriguez and staff.

-502. Clinical Clerkship.
+Rodriguez and staff. - 502.
+Clinical Clerkship.
 Third year.
 Students are assigned to the medical wards for tenweek periods.
 Time is divided between the Vanderbilt Hospital, St. Thomas Hospital, and the Veterans Administration Hospital.
 The clinical clerkship is regarded as the backbone of the student's training in medicine and represents the most intensive inpatient experience offered within the department.
 It is believed that learning is most vivid through direct experience with patients, obtaining histories, doing physicals and laboratory studies, and that it is amplified by reading and intensive contact with members of the house staff and teaching staff.
 Students are given considerable responsibility under close supervision of the teaching staff.
 Additional instruction is carried out during rounds with the chief of service.
 In these sessions, clinical clerks present cases for discussion and criticism and the more important fields of internal medicine are covered.
 Ward work is supplemented by numerous teaching and subspecialty conferences held throughout the academic year.
-Leonard, Newman, Johnson, and staff of the Department of Medicine
+Spickard and staff of the Department of Medicine - 504.
+Introduction to Clinical Nutrition.
+This is a multidisciplinary course that is intended to provide students with a practical knowledge of clinical nutrition that can be applied in future patient care.
+Vulnerable populations are described throughout the life cycle.
+Basic nutrition assessment and intervention techniques are presented.
+Useful nutrition resources are highlighted for clinicians and the public.
+The crucial role of nutrition in disease prevention and management are illustrated.
+SPRING (First half of semester).
+Jensen - 513.
+Genetics/Interdisciplinary.
+New Developments in genetics are providing new insights into pathogenesis and promises to alter the practice of medicine.
+At the same time, genetic information has implications that affect the individual clinician-patient relationship and beyond, including families, access to insurance, and employment-effects that could alter the use of this knowledge.
+This course will be taught using a primarily-based method and will have the following goals: 1) to introduce students to the basic principles and methods of genetics, 2) to teach students how to obtain a good genetic history and how to find reliable genetic information, particularly using Web-based tools, 3) to use these tools to integrate some of the information learned earlier in the medical school curriculum, and 4) to introduce the ethical, legal, and social implications of genetic information and to provide tools for addressing these issues.
+Clayton.

 520. Ambulatory Clerkship.
 Fourth year.
 During a four-week unit each fourth-year student participates in a didactic program on issues related to care of patients in an ambulatory setting.
 The students also work with patients in one of three clinical settings: general medicine, general pediatrics, or the emergency service.
-Spickard, Gigante, and staff.
+Leonard and staff.